deepshig/file-dropbox/README.md

 ## Running the program

 * To run the tests : `cd back_end/tests && py.test -v && cd ../../`
-* To run the application locally : `docker-compose up`
+* To run the application locally : `docker-compose up` (Note: in some instance rabbitmq may be delayed in startup: fsm, file_uploader, and socket-gateway may need restarts)
 * To run in detached mode : `docker-compose up -d`
 * To see the logs of a specific, container, first find the container name by running `docker ps -a`, then run : `docker container logs <container_name>`
 * To clean up : `docker-compose down -v --rmi all --remove-orphans`
 * We can run separate container by : `docker-compose up <container_name>` where `container_name` is one of the service names from the docker-compose.yml.
 * We can access the web-client on http://localhost:3000.
 Here, we can create a user, login, logout, and upload file.
-* While the containers are running, we can monitor the queue on the dashboard http://localhost:15672/ with `[Username/Password]` as `[guest/guest]`.
+* While the containers are running, we can monitor the RabbitMQ queue on the dashboard http://localhost:15672/ with `[Username/Password]` as `[guest/guest]`.
 * We can view PostgreSQL using Adminer Dashboard on http://localhost:8080/, where we can login with `[System/Server/Username/Password/Database]` as`[PostgreSQl/postgresdb/postgres/postgres/user_auth]`
 * We can access the redis on localhost port `6379` using `redis-cli -p 6379`.
 We can run redis monitor using the command `redis-cli -p 6379 monitor`
 * We can access application logs in Kibana using http://localhost:5601/
 * We have set up a portainer instance to be able to monitor the high level status of all the containers.
 We can access the Web UI for the same on http://localhost:10001/ while the portainer container is running.
 Use `[Username/Password]` as `[admin/admin123]`.

+#### Kubernetes
+* To run the system in kubernetes a node cluster pool of minimum 5 nodes (without replicas) is required `gcloud container clusters resize project --node-pool default-pool --num-nodes 5`
+* Run the following commands from the `kubernetes/` directory
+* An Nginx Ingress instance is required on the cluster `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v0.40.2/deploy/static/provider/cloud/deploy.yaml`
+* Now start the Nginx Load balancer `kubectl apply -f .\nginx-ingress.yaml`
+* Note the host IP for the Nginx loadbalancer will need to be configured in `front_end/.env`for new deployments.
+This change will need to be built and pushed to docker hub. `cd front-end`, `docker build . -t diarmuidk/wacc:front-end`, `docker push diarmuidk/wacc:front-end`
+* Once the previous steps are complete start the following database deployments: logstash, mongodb, postgresdb, rabbitmq, redis using the following command
+`kubectl apply -f .\logstash-deployment.yaml,.\logstash-service.yaml,.\mongodb-deployment.yaml,.\mongodb-service.yaml,.\postgresdb-deployment.yaml,.\postgresdb-service.yaml,.\rabbitmq-deployment.yaml,.\rabbitmq-service.yaml,.\redis-deployment.yaml,.\redis-service.yaml`

+* Next start the following services: adminer, auth, elastic-search, file-uploader, front-end, fsm, kibana, socket-gateway using:
+`kubectl apply -f .\adminer-deployment.yaml,.\adminer-service.yaml,.\auth-deployment.yaml,.\auth-service.yaml,.\elasticsearch-deployment.yaml,.\elasticsearch-service.yaml,.\file-uploader-deployment.yaml,.\file-uploader-service.yaml,.\front-end-deployment.yaml,.\front-end-service.yaml,.\fsm-deployment.yaml,.\fsm-service.yaml,.\kibana-deployment.yaml,.\kibana-service.yaml,.\socket-gateway-deployment.yaml,.\socket-gateway-service.yaml`

 ## Changelog